 An imaging test called an Axumin positron emission tomography (PET) scan may help detect prostate cancer that has come back in men whose PSA levels rise after they've had treatment.
 Before the scan, you receive an injection of fluciclovine F 18 (Axumin), a radioactive agent that tends to collect in areas of cancer activity, which then light up on your scan.

-Staging prostate cancer: the TNM system
+Staging: the TNM system

 Staging is done as part of the diagnosis process to determine how extensive your cancer is within your prostate and whether it has spread to lymph nodes or other organs.